RedFT/Hexy/README.md

 Just clone this repository into your project's root.

-## Running the tests
+## Running the example

-Go into the tests directory and run `test.py`
+Go the project root directory and run the following:

 ```
-python2 test.py
+python2 -m test.test
 ```

 The test app just shows off some features of the library.
 To play around you can: